Justin Long: Early life

-Long was born the middle of three boys in Fairfield, Connecticut, to father R. James Long, a philosophy and Latin professor at Fairfield University, and mother Wendy Lesniak, a former actress who has mostly appeared on stage.
-His grandmother was of Italian descent.
+Long was born Justin Jacob Long on June 2, 1978, the second of three boys in Fairfield, Connecticut, to R. James Long, a philosophy and Latin professor at Fairfield University, and Wendy Lesniak, a former actress who has mostly appeared on stage.
+His paternal grandmother was of Sicilian descent.
 Long had a "kind of conservative" Catholic upbringing.

-His older brother, Damian, is a local stage actor and teacher at Weston High School.
+His older brother, Damian, is a local stage actor and teacher at Weston High School in Weston, Connecticut.
+His younger brother, Christian, is also an actor as well as a director.
 Long attended Fairfield College Preparatory School, a Jesuit institution, and Vassar College, where he was a member of the sketch comedy group Laughingstock and starred in several plays, including Butterflies Are Free.